hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-This, by itself, does not constitute a theodicy; it is too glib, too clever.
+This, by itself, is too glib to constitute a theodicy.
 There is a lean-to at the back of the plot. feels almost like a makeshift
 Shinto shrine, a celebration of the hidden forces of the world.